 Nuts and seeds are certified "superfoods".

-Almonds, pistachios, Brazil nuts, and hemp seeds, oh my!
+Almonds, pistachios, Brazil nuts, and hemp seeds, you name it, they got it.

 So here’s a list of the healthiest nuts and seeds and their nutritional benefits that you'll definitely go nuts over!